© 2026 WNIJ and WNIU

 Wikipedia

 During a conference, I found myself crossing the Potsdamer Bridge in central Berlin regularly.
-There, a plaque commemorates the heroic act of the Soviet sergeant, Nikolaj Iwanovich Massalow.
-During the final days of WWII, Massalow’s unit of the Red Army was awaiting orders to cross the Landwehr canal and begin the siege of Berlin’s central district.
-In the temporary lull of battle, he heard a child crying in the no man’s land between Soviet and German troops.
-He risked his life to save a three-year-old girl who was tugging on the coat of her dead mother.
-The men in his unit covered him as he escaped back and got the child to safety.
+There, a plaque commemorates the heroic act of the Soviet Sgt.
+Nikolaj Iwanovich Massalow.
+During the final days of World War II, Massalow's unit of the Red Army awaited orders to cross the Landwehr Canal and begin the siege of Berlin's central district.
+In a temporary lull of battle, he heard a child crying in the no man's land between Soviet and German troops.
+He risked his life to save a 3-year-old girl who was tugging on the coat of her dead mother.
+The men in his unit covered him as he returned with the child to safety.

-Eighty years after the event, we now know that bombings, executions, and mass rapes were common occurrences as the Soviets entered Berlin before the other Allied forces.
-However, Massalow, despite being surrounded by such violence and cruelty found the humanity within himself to save a child of the enemy he was fighting.
+Eighty years after the event, we know that bombings, executions and mass rapes were common as the Soviets entered Berlin before the other Allied forces.
+However, Massalow, despite being surrounded by such violence and cruelty found, the humanity within himself to save a child of the enemy he was fighting.

-I thought about Massalow every time I crossed that bridge in Berlin.
-Why does a 24-year-old have a stronger moral core than many of our current leaders?
+I thought about Massalow every time I crossed the bridge in Berlin.
+Why does a 24-year-old have a stronger moral core than many current leaders?
 Why are so many in positions of power incapable of acting with the same dignity and humanity?
-Massalow knew what the right action was and risked his life to save another human being.
-Do the rest of us have the courage to make the same choice as he did?
+Massalow knew the right action and risked his life to save another human being.
+Do the rest of us have the courage to make the same choice he did?

 Frances Jaeger is an associate professor of Spanish at Northern Illinois University.
 Her research interests include Latin American contemporary poetry as well as Caribbean and Central American literature.